opengisch/pum/README.md

   -h, --help            show this help message and exit -p PG_SERVICE, --pg_service PG_SERVICE
-                        Name of the postgres service
+                        Name of the postgres service -s SCHEMA [SCHEMA...], --skip-schemas SCHEMA [SCHEMA...]
+                        Schemas to be skipped.
 ```

 For example, the command to backup the database connected to the postgres service `pg_service1` is into the file